RiteshAwasthi/pulse/README.md

 2. json format
 3. xml format

+# View Extent Report
+Open the command prompt and run the following command-

+mvn clean test

+Extent report will be generated at /Reports/Extent_Report.html

 # View Cucumber html Reports
-Then open the command prompt.
-Run the following command-
+Open the command prompt and run the following command-

 mvn clean test